StevenSermeus/MysqlDockerIntelliJ/readme.md

 ## 6 Usage

-Now you can see a little a new services .
+Now you can see a little new services.
 You can start your container that is in the container section or manage your image and network from there now !

 ![Servicies](/images/2.png)

 Or you can be a bit fancy and do it from the command line with :clipboard: :

     docker start name_of_choice

     docker stop name_of_choice

     docker restart name_of_choice

 You can also see all your container and image using :clipboard: :

     docker container ls

     docker image ls

 ## 7 Connection

-You can connect from anywhere just by going for the localhost (127.0.0.1) and the default port of MySQL 3306 . :fire:
+You can connect from anywhere just by going to the localhost (127.0.0.1) and the default port of MySQL 3306 . :fire:

 ## End